 Shaen regularly advises and acts in telecommunications matters, including the Electronic Communications Code.

-In May 2016 he acted for EE in respect of disputes concerning the location of apparatus on private land.
+During 2017 he has acted for EE in respect of disputes concerning the location of apparatus on private land.

 In 2015, with Graham Read QC, he advised a large telecommunications company on proposed changes to the Electronic Communications Code.